Answered By: Shannon Hammock Last Updated: Sep 02, 2020 Views: 3

 Phone: 951-222-8130

-· Counseling: academic, career, financial aid, personal achievement
+- Counseling - academic, career, financial aid, personal achievement

-· Peer Advocates/Faculty Mentors
+- Peer Advocates/Faculty Mentors

-· Speakers, workshops, field trips, college tours
+- Speakers, workshops, field trips

-· The Umoja Community Official Student Club
+- Umoja Student Club

 The Umoja Community Requirements

-2. Submit umoja application
+- Submit Umoja application

-3. Attend a mandatory program orientation
+- Attend a mandatory program orientation

 Address: